|“|| They hang the man and flog the woman

 Who steals the common from off the goose.

 Indicate whether the following statements are true or false:

 - Incorrect.
-The notion of plagiarism did not exist prior to the inception of copyright.
-Only since the introduction of copyright did it become legally and socially unaceptable to copy without attributing the author.
+The concept of unlawful plagiarism did not exist prior to the inception of copyright.
+Only since the introduction of copyright did it become unlawful to copy without attributing the author.

 - Correct.
-Plagiarism is more of a historical construct than a moral issue, albeit that today we consider the act of copying to be ethically questionable in the absence of attributing the original author.
+Unlawful plagiarism is a legal construct derived from the restrictions and protections of copyright, albeit that we consider the act of copying to be ethically questionable in the absence of attributing the original author.

 - Copyright was first introduced to protect the rights of the copyright holder.

 - Incorrect.
 Copyright was originally introduced to restrict the rights of the copyright holder.

 - Correct.
 The concept of copyright was introduced as the “Act for the Encouragement of Learning” thus promoting the right to copy.

 Copyright: A foreign concept to the ancient mind

 Copyright in the common law countries (British legal heritage) began officially in the eighteenth century.
 Prior to that, ancient scribes (the earliest copiers) in writing the classics and sacred books of different religions were quite comfortable in excluding, substituting, amending, expanding, and abridging their materials.
 In the fourth century BC, Aristotle wrote: